keithjjones/malgazer/README.md

 To run the Docker portion of this project, you will need a trained classifier that will predict classifications with the "predict_sample" function, such as the library.ml.ML class.
 Dill Pickle this classifier and place it in samples/ml.dill.

+Next, copy ".env.template" to ".env" and fill in any information for your instance.

-Then, you can stand up this project with the following command, after you have installed Docker on your system:
+Next, you can stand up this project with the following command after you have installed Docker on your system:

 ```